o3de/o3de.org/content/docs/user-guide/programming/components/overview.md

 weight: 100
 ---

-**Open 3D Engine (O3DE)** is a an *entity-component system (ECS)* engine.
+**Open 3D Engine (O3DE)** is an *entity-component system (ECS)* engine.
 This means that rather than using a polymorphism system where objects derive from one another ("is-a" relationships), it instead uses composition ("has-a" relationships).
-A common polymorphism example is "a car *is a* vehicle", whereas a composition example is "a car *has the components of a vehicle*."
+A common polymorphism example is "a car *is a* vehicle", whereas a composition example is "a car *has the components of a* vehicle".
 Using composition makes it much easier to extend objects, design for reuse, and keep base implementations as flexible as possible for performance and ease of use.

 Entities have no functionality by themselves; rather, they are essentially an ID and a container for components.
 An entity can contain any number or combination of components.
 Some components allow only one instance per entity, and some depend on other components to function.

 The Gems that come with O3DE include a variety of components that implement core engine functionality.
-Within **O3DE Editor**, these components can be found in categories such as Animation, Atom, and Gameplay.
+Within **O3DE Editor**, you can find these components in categories such as Animation, Atom, and Gameplay.
 As an O3DE developer, you can create new components, either to extend the functionality of existing Gems, or to implement the features of your own Gems.
-In this section, you will learn how to create a component.
+This section shows you how to create a component.

 ### Types of components